anhinga/2020-notes/attention-based-models/transformer-mystery.md

 modify themselves in highly compositional ways, etc.

-The key element of "content-based neural attention" is taking linear combinations of high-dimensional vector, and it is rewritten via matrix multiplication in the context of Transformers.
+The key element of "content-based neural attention" is taking linear combinations of high-dimensional vectors, and it is rewritten via matrix multiplication in the context of Transformers.

 Exactly the same thing happens in Dataflow Matrix Machines - linear combinations of high-dimensional vectors, which get rewritten as matrix multiplication.